 Students who wish to do a field placement must schedule either an in-person or phone meeting with the Field Placement Program Director in advance of applying for an externship, and preferably before choosing the place they wish to extern.
-The online application can be found here.
+Click here to access the online application.

 Note, however, that many placements, particularly those for which a security clearance is required — such as a U.S. Attorney’s Office and the Securities and Exchange Commission– have deadlines well in advance of our internal deadline.
 Therefore, if you wish to participate in an externship with such placements, you are encouraged to apply well in advance of your proposed externship.

 Students seeking full-time placements can choose to work in the San Francisco Bay Area, out of state, or anywhere in the world.
 Part-time placements are limited to the San Francisco Bay Area.

 Once you have an idea of where you want to work, please make an advising appointment with the Field Placement Director, Sue Schechter.
-You are also encouraged to browse past student evaluations in our offices, 471 Boalt Hall.
+You are also encouraged to browse past student evaluations in our offices, 471 Law Building.

 Yes, new host organizations will be considered.
 Students must work with a non-profit or government agency, doing legal work (broadly defined) under the supervision of an attorney in order to received academic credit.
-Please make an appointment with the program director here to initiate this process.
+Please make an appointment with the program director to initiate this process.